hectorkd/hectorkd/README.md

 ### What I'm working on

-- Deployed TyperSace, a gamified way to help inprove your typing speed.
-Still in the early stages, plenty more to come.
+- Currently working at Proximie as a Senior Fullstack Developer.
+- Previous role was as Lead Frontend Developer at Gophr, a last mile delivery company.
-- Working on deploying my mobile app RoutineLab.
+- Working on deploying gymnastics app RoutineLab.

 ### Tools I've been using lately